Bridge Sampling Diagnostics: posteriordb posteriordb Posteriors and Birthdays Posterior

 \section{\texorpdfstring{\texttt{posteriordb}}{posteriordb} Posteriors and Birthdays Posterior}

-We used 41 posteriors from posteriordb and a multi-component Gaussian process model (gpbf6), which was used by \citet{zhang_pathfinder_2022}.
-Table~\ref{tab:posteriordb} lists the posteriordb IDs, the posterior names used in the Figures in this paper, the number of posterior dimensions (in unconstrained space), and the short description of the model.
-The code for running the posterior inference and bridge sampling for all these and also for the simulated toy example is available at \url{https://github.com/GiorgioMB/bridgesampling_paper_code}.
+We used 41 posteriors from \texttt{posteriordb} and a multi-component Gaussian process model (gpbf6), which was used by \citet{zhang_pathfinder_2022}.
+Table~\ref{tab:posteriordb} lists the \texttt{posteriordb} IDs, the posterior names used in the figures in this paper, the number of posterior dimensions (in unconstrained space), and a short description of the model.

 \begingroup